Club Drive Park Phase 2 Grand Opening

-The Sweetwater Creek Greenway connects to the park across Club Drive via a signaled mid block crossing.
-The pedestrian gateway to the park is a 200 foot long, 10 foot wide heavy timber bridge structure that crosses the Sweetwater Creek flood plain.
-The park, which serves as a trailhead for the greenway, is the starting point of a future 1.5 mile phase of the greenway that will continue along Sweetwater Creek to Cruse Road Northwest.
+The park also serves as a starting point for the Sweetwater Creek Greenway, which is accessible from the park via a signaled mid-block crossing.
+A 200-foot long, 10-foot wide heavy timber bridge structure crosses the Sweetwater Creek floodplain and serves as the pedestrian gateway to the park.
+The park is also the starting point for a future 1.5-mile phase of the greenway that will follow Sweetwater Creek to Cruse Road Northwest.